syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 ## Adding a digital signature using stream

-The following code example illustrates how to add a digital signature in the PDF document using stream and the [PdfSignature](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Security.PdfCertificate.html) class as follows.
+The following code example illustrates how to add a digital signature in the PDF document as stream using the [PdfSignature](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Security.PdfCertificate.html) class as follows.

 {% tabs %}